SSH Port Forwarding Example

-Port forwarding is a mechanism in SSH for tunneling application ports from the client machine to the server machine, or vice versa.
+SSH port forwarding is a mechanism infor tunneling application ports from the client machine to the server machine, or vice versa.
 It can be used for adding encryption to legacy applications, going through firewalls, and some system administrators and IT professionals use it for opening backdoors into the internal network from their home machines.
 It can also be abused by hackers and malware to open access from the Internet to the internal network.
-See the SSH tunneling page for a broader overview.
+See the page for a broader overview.

 Local forwarding is used to forward a port from the client machine to the server machine.
 Basically, the SSH client listens for connections on a configured port, and when it receives a connection, it tunnels the connection to an SSH server.
 The server connects to a configurated destination port, possibly on a different machine than the SSH server.

 - Tunneling sessions and file transfers through jump servers

 - Connecting to a service on an internal network from the outside

 - Connecting to a remote file share over the Internet